 Personalisation has seen a real boost in the last 2-3 years.
 This fits very well with Etsy’s independent sellers and is a real selling point compared to the bigger and cheaper competitors.

-This focus on personalisation can be seen from their advertising campaigns, especially around Christmas 2020.
+This focus on personalisation can be seen in their advertising campaigns, especially around Christmas 2020.

 Focus on interactions with sellers

 Etsy separates itself from bigger e-commerce retailers by focusing on the interactions with sellers.
-The faceless purchases from sites such as Amazon may be cheaper, but the value in Etsy is in the people behind the stores.
+Faceless purchases from sites such as Amazon may be cheaper, but the value in Etsy is in the people behind the stores.

 Keep Commerce Human

 This focus on interactions is backed up by experiences on site.
-The “Meet your seller” sections on each listing gives a quick insight of who owns the store, but also a prominent way to contact them directly
+The “Meet your seller” sections on each listing give a quick insight into who owns the store, but also a prominent way to contact them directly

 Focus on unique items